DoctorLai/Tron-FAQ/README.md

 > https://developers.tron.network/docs/faq#3-what-is-the-destruction-address-of-tron and https://developers.tron.network/docs/resource-model

 44. Startup will still be stuck after the upgrade (v4.3).
-> change the maxTimeRatio to 30.0 and restart the node
+> change the maxTimeRatio to above 20.0 e.g. 30.0 and restart the node.

 45. how to define the fee_limit for TRC20 token?
 > You can set the feelimit when you create a contract transaction, refer to the documentation https://developers.tron.network/reference#trigger-smart-contract